Fairfax Patent Attorneys & Lawyers

 To determine patent infringement, a jury must fully understand the definition of words used in the patent.
 A patented invention must be described with precise wording on its patent application.
 This wording and the defined definitions from the Markman hearing is what jurists use to determine if patent infringement has occurred.

 The name "Markman hearing" comes from a 1996 Supreme Court case Markman v.
-Westview Instruments, which decided that judges were better than juries in determining claim construction.
+Westview Instruments, which d

 - 7 min read